 T-ASE Paper Handling Guidelines for EiC, Editors, and Associate Editors

-Due to the substantial increase in submission rate (a 40% increase in 2012), the Editorial Board agreed in August 2013 to revise the T-ASE reviewing policies as follows.
+Due to the substantial increase in submission rate (from under 400 in 2011 to 900 in 2015), the Editorial Board summarizes the T-ASE reviewing policies as follows.

 Steps in T-ASE Reviewing Cycle:

 1. Editorial Assistant (EA) ensures that submitted paper is in correct IEEE format and appropriate length.

 2. EiC evaluates paper to determine if it is within the scope of T-ASE.
 If so, otherwise assigns to an Editor.
 (3-5 days).

 Please note: The scope of T-ASE is complex and depends on many factors.
 If a paper is assigned for handling it should be considered within the scope of T-ASE.
 Of course if an Editor or AE feels otherwise, he or she should advise the EiC immediately with detailed justification.